How I Created a Horror Photography Series in the infamous Cottingley Woods

 Team: Clinton Lofthouse, Marie-Jean Staxton, Martin Woodhead, Immy Alexandra

-Every so often, I’ll come across an artwork that just sticks in my head.
-I tend to save these images to a reference folder on my PC, which contains hundreds of old and outdated files that I keep telling myself I'll revisit for inspiration one day.
-Well, the stars and the moon must have aligned, because one day in March, I cracked open the dusty inspiration folder.
-This folder is full of weird and wonderful artworks, reference images, and memes that my adhd brain long forgot about.
+Every so often, I come across an artwork that sticks in my mind.
+I save these images in a reference folder on my PC.
+This folder is full of old and outdated files that I keep telling myself I'll revisit for inspiration one day.
+One day in March, I opened this dusty inspiration folder.
+It was filled with weird and wonderful artworks, reference images, and memes that my ADHD brain had long forgotten.

-Now, my creative process for thinking up new image concepts works in two ways.
-The first is, the idea will come to me through an experience, or a conversation, or maybe something around me will trigger a creative thought.
-This tends to happen in the shower, unless I'm too busy rubbing one off before the start of the day.
-Then, obviously, my brain is working hard on other imagery, haha.
-Or, two!
-I force ideas into my brain by scouring inspiration online.
-Sites like Pinterest work great for this, just pick an image and then go down the deep, dark, never-ending rabbit hole.
+My creative process for developing new image concepts works in two ways.
+First, an idea may come to me through an experience, a conversation, or something around me that triggers a creative thought.
+This often happens in the shower, unless I'm too busy with other distractions.
+Second, I force ideas into my brain by scouring inspiration online.
+Sites like Pinterest are great for this; just pick an image and go down the deep, dark rabbit hole.

-Anyway, I digress, once looking through this folder of forgotten treasures, I came upon (don't know why I'm now writing like a 1920s explorer) a dark art piece that really fascinated me.
-It was this artwork from Mike Whelan.
-As soon as I saw it, I knew it was the crumb I had been looking for to trigger some inspiration.
-I had scenarios playing in my head already.
+Once I started looking through my folder of forgotten treasures, I found a dark art piece that fascinated me.
+It was an artwork by Mike Whelan.
+As soon as I saw it, I knew it was the spark I had been searching for.
+Scenarios began playing in my head.
 Why was this dead body reanimating?
-What led them to this moment, and ultimately this unhappy ending?
-And that, my short-concentration spanned friends, is what good art should do: it should make you think, make you want to know more, it should fire up the imagination.
+What led to this moment and ultimately this unhappy ending?
+Good art should make you think, make you want to know more, and fire up your imagination.

-And that is where 'Sometime they come back' was born from.
-Not every idea you have will be original.
+That is where 'Sometimes They Come Back' was born.
+Not every idea will be original.
 As my mum used to say, there is nothing new under the sun.
-If you try to be unique every single time, you will procrastinate.
-Trust me, been there, done that.
-Just create, and keep creating, and eventually those seldom unique ideas will emerge.
-And until that point, find inspiration, take parts of concepts you like, and then add your own spin.
+If you strive to be unique every single time, you will procrastinate.
+Trust me, I’ve been there.
+Just create, and keep creating.
+Eventually, those seldom unique ideas will emerge.
+Until that point, find inspiration, take parts of concepts you like, and add your spin.
 Create something new from that inspiration.
 Artists have been doing that for hundreds of years.
-If it's good enough for Da Vinci, it is good enough for you.
+If it's good enough for Da Vinci, it's good enough for you.

-So, I had the inspiration, and now the ideas were flooding in.
-A murderous husband, a shovel, a dead wife, and some creepy ass woods.
-It needed an atmosphere that only a real location could give, something wild, eerie, and cinematic.
+With inspiration in hand, ideas flooded in.
+A murderous husband, a shovel, a dead wife, and some creepy woods.
+It needed an atmosphere that only a real location could provide—something wild, eerie, and cinematic.
 Cottingley Woods instantly came to mind.
-It’s a place full of folklore, ancient trees, and stories of strange goings on.
-It's actually where the famous story of the young Victorian girls and the fairies was located (absolutely true, Google it, shithead).
-Apparently, it was news around the world at the time.
-Exactly the type of place, ripe for a horror photography shoot.
+It’s a place rich in folklore, ancient trees, and stories of strange occurrences.
+It's where the famous story of the young Victorian girls and the fairies took place (absolutely true, Google it).
+This location was perfect for a horror photography shoot.

 The Setup

-Shooting on location always adds a touch of chaos, uneven ground, unpredictable light, and the occasional passerby wondering what we’re up to.
-At one point, a couple walking their dog slowed right down, staring at us like they’d stumbled into a real-life murder (their walking speed seemed to triple as they kept their heads firmly planted down).
+Shooting on location always adds a touch of chaos.
+Uneven ground, unpredictable light, and the occasional passerby wondering what we’re up to can be challenging.
+At one point, a couple walking their dog slowed down, staring at us as if they had stumbled into a real-life murder scene.

 For lighting, I kept things clean and simple: one flash with a large octabox.
-I love working this way when I’m outdoors, it gives me that soft, cinematic light while still letting the location breathe.
-Although be careful if it's windy, as your light will do a Mary Poppins and fly the fuck out of there!
-The woods, though, provided the perfect backdrop, with deep greens and textured shadows wrapping around the subjects beautifully.
-Pockets of dark and light are great for atmosphere and also composition.
+I love working this way outdoors; it provides soft, cinematic light while allowing the location to breathe.
+However, be careful if it's windy, as your light may fly away!
+The woods provided the perfect backdrop, with deep greens and textured shadows wrapping around the subjects beautifully.
+Pockets of dark and light are great for atmosphere and composition.

 The Shoot

-The team worked hard on this one.
-Marie-Jean Staxton and Martin Woodhead completely embraced the characters we’d discussed.
+The team worked hard on this project.
+Marie-Jean Staxton and Martin Woodhead fully embraced the characters we had discussed.
 I've roped Martin into many of my ideas before, so he's used to the chaos.
-But, this was Marie's first time shooting with me (she's a talented commercial model), and I believe her first horror shoot.
+However, this was Marie's first time shooting with me (she's a talented commercial model), and I believe her first horror shoot.
 On-location shoots can be testing.
-It's tiring, it's usually either too cold or too warm, and there are thousands of ways a shoot can go wrong.
-Both models handled it like pros, even whilst being covered in dirt, leaves, and the occasional bug.
+They are tiring, often too cold or too warm, and there are countless ways a shoot can go wrong.
+Both models handled it like pros, even while covered in dirt, leaves, and the occasional bug.

 Immy Alexandra created the base of the look with her usual magic.
 Her makeup work added depth and character without overpowering the natural mood of the shoot.
-The tones she used really connected with the earthy palette of the woods and created an excellent foundation for me to enhance in Photoshop.
+The tones she used connected beautifully with the earthy palette of the woods, creating an excellent foundation for me to enhance in Photoshop.

-We started shooting towards the end of the morning, and had everything set up and shot in around 3 hours.
-I would say this was mainly due to my location scouting a few weeks earlier and making notes of where I wanted to set up.
-NEVER.
-Do a location shoot without visiting the potential location at least once.
-Half the battle is choosing the right locations, and that can take time.
-You need to think about safety, light, and many other factors.
-Scout well enough beforehand, and your shoot on the day will be so much easier!
+We started shooting towards the end of the morning and had everything set up and shot in around three hours.
+This efficiency was mainly due to my location scouting a few weeks earlier and making notes of where I wanted to set up.
+Never do a location shoot without visiting the potential site at least once.
+Half the battle is choosing the right locations, which can take time.
+You need to consider safety, light, and many other factors.
+Scout well enough beforehand, and your shoot on the day will be much easier!

-Studio shoots are fun, but there's something special about shooting on location.
-Especially in nature.
-The sound of the trees rustling, the feel of the pine cones crunching under your feet as you walk.
-Catching those elusive light rays as they flitter through the trees.
-The laughter and camaraderie as you and your small ragtag group of friends murder each other inside one of the UK's most infamous woodlands.
+Studio shoots are fun, but there's something special about shooting on location, especially in nature.
+The sound of the trees rustling, the feel of the pine cones crunching underfoot, and catching elusive light rays filtering through the trees create a unique atmosphere.
+The laughter and camaraderie among our small group added to the experience.

 Final Images